Logo-stateuniv

 Information Summary

-Students can choose from professional degrees, undergraduate degrees, master’s degrees, and doctorate degrees at this university.
+Students can pursue professional degrees, undergraduate degrees, master’s degrees, and doctorate degrees at this university.
 Currently, over 190 undergraduate majors are available, and 42 of the University of Kansas’ graduate schools rank nationally.

 Most Popular Fields of Study